mwbowers/mwbowers.github.io/reference/asna-qsys-runtime-job-support/exceptions-job-support/activation-group-invalid-creator-exception.md

 title: ActivationGroupInvalidCreatorException Class
 ---

-The exception that is thrown when an activation group's dynamic creator is being overwriten.
+The exception that is thrown when an activation group's dynamic creator is being overwritten.

 **Namespace:** ASNA.QSys.Runtime.JobSupport <br/>
 **Assembly:** ASNA.QSys.Runtime